code-423n4/2023-08-chainlink/docs/src/src/alerts/PriceFeedAlertsController.sol/contract.PriceFeedAlertsController.md

 ### InvalidSlashableAmount
-This error is thrown when the feed's slashable amount is 0 or greater than the max operator stake principal
+This error is thrown when the feed's slashable amount is 0 or greater than the max operator stake staked LINK

 ```solidity